vives-project-xp/PX4-Interactive-Sound-Art/documentatie/Add_Extra_Effects.md

 # How to add extra light effects?
+In this part u wil learn how to add light effects to ur project.

 ## Add the code in the Pi4
 **Step 1 : make ur effect in the library**